hashicorp/terraform-website/content/source/docs/cloud/sentinel/import/tfstate.html.md

 -> **NOTE:** This value is also available via the [`tfplan`][import-tfplan] import, which will be more current when a policy check is run against a plan.
-It's recommended you use the value in `tfplan` until Terraform enterprise supports policy checks in other stages of the workspace lifecycle.
+It's recommended you use the value in `tfplan` until Terraform Cloud supports policy checks in other stages of the workspace lifecycle.
 See the [`terraform_version`][import-tfplan-terraform-version] reference within the `tfplan` import for more details.